johnspray74/ALAExample/AbstractionLayeredArchitecture.md

 ### Application layer

 The application layer and folder is the top layer.
 It typically contains code that formally expresses all the user stories and other details of requirements, but no implementation.
-It is typically in the form of a diagram, simply because of the many cohesive relationships implicit in requirements.
+It is often in the form of a diagram, simply because of the many cohesive relationships implicit in requirements.
 All implementation is inside *domain abstractions*, each of which provides a conceptual piece of functionality.
-The application works by instantiating, configuring and wiring together a composition of domain abstractions.
+The application works by configuring and composing instances of domain abstractions.

 ### Domain abstractions layer

 The domain abstractions layer and folder is the second layer.
 Domain abstractions must be more abstract (and therefore more reusable) than the specific application.
 We even use multiple instances of some of them in the application.
-Domain abstractions are usually implemented as classes with *ports*.
-Ports allow instances of domain abstractions to be wired together.
+Domain abstractions are usually implemented as classes, but may be functions.
+In ALA it is ok for abstraction instances to have state.

 ### Programming paradigms layer

 The programming paradigms layer and folder is the third layer.
 Programming paradigms must be even more abstract (and therefore even more reusable) than domain abstractions.
-Ports  are instances of programming paradigms.
-Different wirings in the diagrams can have different meanings which is why they are called programming paradigms.
-Programming paradigms are often implemented as interfaces, which allows the ports to be wired by the diagram.
+They are called programming paradigms becasue at this level of abstractions they are setting in place patterns for how we will use domain abstarctions to create programs.
+Programming paradigms will often encompass an *execution model*, which controls how the programming paradigm actullay works in terms of its execution by the CPU.

 ### Libraries layer

 The libraries layer and folder is the bottom layer.
-It contains the *WireTo* extension method used by Application.cs to implement each wiring in application-diagram.
-WireTo supports this whole pattern of expressing user stories through instances of domain abstractions wired together using programming paradigms.
-Here is the actual mechanics:
+It contains generic and widely reusable abstractions.

 ## Wiring pattern